Free Shipping on All Orders

 What “DIY Pre-Charged” Really Means for Mini Splits

-Pre-charged” means the factory fills, evacuates, and seals the refrigerant circuit before it ever reaches your home.
+Every 2026 Zone Air DIY mini split arrives with its R-454B charge factory-loaded and sealed behind quick-connect valves, so the refrigerant circuit is never opened during installation. “precharged mini splits” means the factory fills, evacuates, and seals the refrigerant circuit before it ever reaches your home.
 You never open the sealed system yourself.

 • Traditional install: the condenser arrives charged, but the copper lines are empty.
 A technician has to braze the joints, evacuate the lines with special tools, and charge refrigerant on site.